tarikcarli/case-study-postgres-redis-elastic/README.md

 ### Features
 - the project's only dependencies is postgresql, app can work without redis and elastic but it perform best performance with them.

+### Warnings
+- In high load and incase redis and elastic are down, postgres might be unresponsive, it is your responsiblity to set up postgres cluster and serve high throughput in postgres.